 \section{Abstract}

-Sampling from the {\em Gibbs distribution} is a well studied problem in computer science as well as in statistical physics.
-In this work we focus on the {\em $k$-colouring model} and the {\em hard-core model} with fugacity $\lambda$ when the underlying graph is an instance of Erd\H{o}s-R\'enyi random graph $G(n,p)$, where $p=d/n$ and $d$ is fixed.
+Sampling from {\em Gibbs distribution} is a central problem in computer science.
+In this work we focus on the {\em $k$-colouring model} and the {\em hard-core model} with fugacity $\lambda$ when the underlying graph is an instance of Erd\H{o}s-R\'enyi random graph $G(n,d/n)$, where $d$ is fixed.

 We use the {\em Markov Chain Monte Carlo} method for sampling from the aforementioned distributions.
 In particular, we consider {\em Glauber (block) dynamics}.
-We show a dramatic improvement on the bounds for {\em rapid mixing} in terms of the number of colours and the fugacity, respectively.
-For both models the bounds we get are only within small constant factors from the conjectured ones by the statistical physicists.
+We provide significantly improved bounds for {\em rapid mixing} in terms of the number of colours and the fugacity for the corresponding models.
+For both models the bounds we get are only within small constant factors from the optimal ones, conjectured by the statistical physicists.

 We use {\em Path Coupling} to show rapid mixing.
 For $k$ and $\lambda$ in the range of our interest the technical challenge is to cope with the high degree vertices, i.e. vertices of degree much larger than the expected degree $d$.
-The usual approach to this problem is to consider block updates rather than single vertex updates for the Markov chain.
-Taking appropriately defined blocks the effect of high degree vertices diminishes.
-However devising such a block construction is a {\em non trivial} task.
+The natural approach to this problem is to consider block updates rather than single vertex updates for the Markov chain.
+Using appropriately defined blocks the effect of high degree vertices somehow diminishes.
+However, devising such a construction of blocks is a {\em non trivial} task.

-We develop for a first time a {\em weighting schema} for the paths of the underlying graph.
+We develop for a first time a weighting schema for the paths of the underlying graph.
 Vertices which belong to ``light'' paths, only, can be placed at the boundaries of the blocks.
-The tree-like local structure of $G(n,d/n)$ allows the construction of simple structured blocks, i.e. trees with at most one extra edge.
+This gives rise to simple structured blocks, i.e. trees with at most one extra edge.